DrewRoss5/Courier/README.md

 - disconnect:
   - Terminates the connection with the peer
 - peerid:
     - Returns the peer's user ID.
 Because Courier is P2P with no centralized infrastructure, these IDs are the only way to verify a peer's identity, so it's important to ensure your peer has the ID you expect them to have.
+- archive <path>:
+  - Creates a password-protected archive of the chat, and stores it to the specified directory (creating new directories as needed).
+The archive's file name is based on the current time, and it is name as `<HOUR>-<MINUTE>-<SECOND>.arc`